 Congressman Rick Larsen Tours 3DX Industries

-An Advanced Manufacturing company, 3DX Industries (OTCM: DDDX) is capable of producing a wide range of products using additive and subtractive manufacturing processes.
+An Advanced Manufacturing company, 3DX Industries DDDX is capable of producing a wide range of products using additive and subtractive manufacturing processes.
 Using our state-of-the-art 3D Metal Printing System, Composite Printing equipment and numerous CNC Precision Machining Centers, 3DX Industries exceeds expectations for prototype, production, and assembly services.

 Larsen, the lead Democrat on the House's Transportation & Infrastructure Committee, supported the Bipartisan Infrastructure Law, which has delivered $3.9 billion to Washington State so far.
 Larsen also serves on the Committee on Armed Services and its Subcommittee on Cyber, Innovative Technologies, and Information Systems.